 Equip your restaurant with reasons that customers cannot resist talking about.
 Once you are equipped with substantial reasons, you can easily encourage people to get talking.
-Let us look at some ways you can encourage (Read- push) people to talk and discuss your restaurant.
+Let us look at some ways you can encourage (read- push) people to talk and discuss your restaurant.

-Hence, having great services only goes so far, so invest in creative ideas like a theme-based restaurant, a specially designed menu, creating a mesmerizing ambience, having a great decor/interiors or curating fusion food items that can all contribute to generating interest amongst customers.
+Hence, having great services only goes so far, so invest in creative ideas like a theme-based restaurant, a specially designed menu, creating a mesmerizing ambiance, having a great decor/interiors or curating fusion food items that can all contribute to generating interest amongst customers.
 This will not only attract new customers but will also help you retain your existing customers.

 3. Empower Your Customers

-a) Social Media Campaigns- From polls to vote for the best restaurants and polls to select the best meal of a particular restaurant to motivate people to engage with and share your content/offers, empowering customers builds real-time opportunities for customers to advocate your brand.
+a) Social Media Campaigns- From polls to vote for the best restaurants and polls to select the best meal of a particular restaurant to motivate people to engage with and share your content/offers, empowering customers build real-time opportunities for customers to advocate your brand.

-b) Referral Programs- Referral programs have been known to work wonders to get the word of mouth going and has been a proven restaurant marketing strategy.
-You can create interesting campaigns and ask customers to sign up and refer their friends.
+b) Referral Programs- Referral programs have been known to work wonders to get word of mouth going and has been a proven restaurant marketing strategy.
+You can create exciting campaigns and ask customers to sign up and refer their friends.
 Online marketing or social media activities that entice customers to further share your content/offer in return for an offer provides a great win-win situation for both customers and restaurants.

 c) Promotions and Events- Promoting your restaurant through marketing offers on food and by organizing events can be beneficial for your business.
 Such activities and promotions not only limit your audience to the ones you target but leaves you with a pool of opportunities as people will spread the word or accompany with them people in their contact.
 Also, try these 5 Restaurant Event Ideas to Liven Up the Slow Nights at Your Restaurant